MaidenLab/GlobalBanking/README.md

 ## Documentation

 ## Global Currencies Table
-Note: Not all will be onboarded at Launch.
+Note: Due to lack of onchain price feeds of Most local Currencies, Not all will be onboarded at Launch.
 Then slowly and steadily, all will be deployed.
 |Currency💶	    |Code 	    |Country/Region🏳️‍🌈 |
 |:----------:   | :------:  | :-----:        |
 **Global Currency**|**GLB**| **Globe🌏**